tolanbot/guess_again/README.md

 * Hard: numbers from 1 to 100, 7 tries
 * Mad Max: custom maximum number and custom number of tries chosen by the user

+Mad Max currently requires:

+* max number must be greater than 0
+* max tries must be greater than 0
+* max tries cannot be greater than max number

 ## Requirements

 * Python 3.10 or newer

 ## How to Run